BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 **LSP**

-- `id` must be a random UUIDv4 that identifies the order.
-- `created_at` must be a ISO8601 datetime when the order has been created.
-- `state` must be one of these values:
+- MUST monitor the blockchain and update `onchain_payments`.
+- MUST decide when transactions are confirmed and set them as `confirmed: true`.
-    - `AWAITING_PAYMENT` when waiting for the payment.
-This is the initial state.
+- MUST change the payment state to `PAID` when the payment is confirmed.
-    - `OFFER_EXPIRED` Offer expired; No payment received.
-    - `PENDING_CHANNEL_OPEN` Payment received; Waiting on channel open.
-    - `COMPLETED` Order completed.
-Channel opened.
-- `expires_at` must be a ISO8601 datetime when the order expires.
-- `request` must mirror the client request body with filled default values.
-    - LSP should increase the requested `onchain_fee_rate` depending on the onchain fee environment.
+- MUST set open.state to `PENDING`.
+- MUST start then channel open flow.

 TODO: Onchain refunds.

 ### 4 Channel Open

-After the payment state switched to `HOLD` (lightning) or `PAID` (onchain) AND the user provided `node_id` and `announce`, the LSP MUST attempt a channel open.
+After the open.state switched to `PENDING` AND the user provided `node_id` and `announce`, the LSP MUST attempt a channel open.

 #### 4.1 Establish Peer Connection